 Either side of the gate are the prominent warnings about Kauri dieback and the cleaning station for your boots and shoes.
 I did wonder if the gate was open and you drove through were you meant to stop and clean your boots at this gate or are there other stations inside the park for this.
 With it looking like rain we decided not to proceed any further and head back to the perk headquarters to see if we could find anything further about the CSC parking area.

-Neither the signage nor the chicken gave us any more information and with a sense of frustration we decided to move on from the park, maybe to return in summer or at least when the roads within the park weren’t closed due to wet ground conditions.
+Neither the signage nor the chicken gave us any more information, and with a sense of frustration, we decided to move on from the park.
+Maybe to return in summer or at least when the roads within the park weren’t closed due to wet ground conditions.

-Once back in cellphone coverage I was able to access the Auckland Council website to discover that the CSC camping area was indeed well inside the park and some distance inside the locked gates.
-Oh well there will be another time.
+Once back in cellphone coverage, I was able to access the Auckland Council website to discover that the CSC camping area was indeed well inside the park and some distance inside the locked gates.
+Oh well, there will be another time.

 Another short trip down the road and we arrived at the small coastal settlement of Kaiaua home of a rather famous fish and chip shop.
-Deciding that the energies expended trying to find the CSC camping area at Wharaua needed to be replaced we pulled into the large parking area next to the public toilets and local boat ramp.
+Deciding that the energies expended trying to find the CSC camping area at Wharaua needed to be replaced, we pulled into the large parking area next to the public toilets and local boat ramp.

 From here it’s a short stroll across what I was surprised to learn is a freedom camping area behind the boat club and from there across the road to the fish and chip shop.
-Depending on how they parked the area is big enough maybe 15 to 20 vehicles but I have read that when they extend the local cycle trail to here that they will also redevelop the freedom camping area increasing capacity.
+Depending on how they parked the domain is big enough maybe 15 to 20 vehicles but I have read that when they extend the local cycle trail to here that they will also redevelop the freedom camping area increasing capacity.
 Let’s hope they also add a proper dump station and potable water.

-With a nice warm parcel in hand we wandered back to the motorhome for lunch by the sea pleased to discover that an extra piece of fish had been included in the order.
+With a lovely warm parcel in hand we wandered back to the motorhome for lunch by the sea pleased to discover that an extra piece of fish had been included in the order.
 One has to work on maintaining one’s figure!
-Sadly in my way of thinking the fish and chips weren’t of the standard they were a few years ago and could have done with another couple of minutes in the fryer, just to crispy them up a bit more.
-Sarah said they were busy and she was happy with hers and I say they used to be better and being busy is no excuse.
+Sadly in my way of thinking the fish and chips weren’t of the standard they were a few years ago and could have done with another couple of minutes in the fryer, just too crispy them up a bit more.
+Sarah said they were busy and she was happy with hers, and I say they used to be better and being busy is no excuse.
 The shop was busy with locals there as well though so maybe I am the one that’s wrong although I have read other reviews that agree with my thoughts.

 There is one of the politest signs I have ever read in the boat trailer/launching area letting people know to use the area behind the boat club.
-Once the bike trail is extended to here and the area developed a bit more I imagine it could be just as popular as Ray’s Rest especially with the pub and fish and chip shop just across the road.
+Once the bike trail is extended to here and the area developed a bit more, I imagine it could be just as popular as Ray’s Rest especially with the pub and fish and chip shop just across the road.
 We look forward to returning when the trail is complete.
-For those keen to read about what’s happening you can click on this link to the council website that contains detailed plans of where and when.
+For those keen to read about what’s happening, you can click on this link to the council website that contains detailed plans of where and when.

 ☕ If you liked this post (click here) to buy me a cup of coffee and help keep future posts coming ☕